-What Are the Components of an Appraisal?
+What Is an Appraisal?

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-So, what party makes sure the real estate is worth the purchase price?
-This is where the appraiser comes in.
-We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
+So, what party is responsible for making sure the value of the property is in line with the amount being paid?
+In comes the appraiser.
+We provide an unbiased estimate of what a buyer might expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Southern Star Real Estate Services will ensure, you as an interested party, are informed.

-Appraisals start with the home inspection
+Appraisals begin with the property inspection

-Once the site has been inspected, an appraiser uses two or three approaches to determining the value of real property: paired sales analysis and, in the case of a rental property, an income approach.
+Following the inspection, an appraiser uses two or three approaches to determining the value of real property: sales comparison and, in the case of a rental property, an income approach.

 Cost Approach